erlliam/delete-forked-repos/README.md

-# delete-all-github-forks
+# Delete All of Your Forked Repos

-Delete all of your forked github repositories
+Delete all of those forked repos in Python.